iffy-pi/CMPE458/docs/Phases/Phase_2/Documentation/Noah_Testing_Documentation.md

 ## Do Statement
 ### Valid Examples
-The do statement in Quby must start with the keyword `do` and end with the keyword `end` and in its body must contain exactly one `break if` statement.
-The testing file 'do.pt' adheres to the proper syntax and as expected produces the following valid token output stream:
+The do statement in Quby must start with the keyword `do` and end with the keyword `end` and in its body must contain one or more `break if` statement.
+The testing file 'do_1.pt' adheres to the proper syntax and as expected produces the following valid token output stream:
 ```
  .sProgram
  % .sNewLine